 - “. . . do with a bowl?”

 - “So, if we are cutting the fruit and putting it in the bowl, what do you think we are doing?”

 4. Follow Directions

-This is the perfect activity to target following directions without your child realizing that they are even doing therapy at all.
+This is the perfect activity to work on following directions without your child knowing they are doing therapy at all.
 You can start easy and slowly increase the difficulty:

 - “Please pass me the apple.”